If you thought the American people were the customers of the U.S. Food and Drug Administration (FDA), you were wrong

 Jeff Fortenberry, (R-NE) said the current foreign inspection program with three-month warnings gives American labs an uneven playing field.

+The 12-week period is enough time to for labs to clean up their act, This is an uneven playing field for those trying to manufacture in the US.
+Why has so much moved overseas?
+To capitalize on low wages and lackluster labor standards in part, but I wonder if US law is encouraging it?
 Made in America should apply more than to just our military.
 We are inordinately dependent on API and final products from overseas, and I’d like to see Made in America on our prescription drug products.

 Xarelto sold in the U.S. has its active ingredient made in Germany.
 The finished product is manufactured in Puerto Rico (USA), according to Pharmacy Checker.